 IBM’s big data and analytics platform provides national security and defense agencies with new capabilities to predict and prevent terrorism and crime.
 Benefits include:

 TerraEchos uses sensor data for a state-of-the-art surveillance system to detect, classify, locate and track potential threats at highly sensitive facilities.

 Health and human services organizations face constant pressure to collect more revenue, reduce operational costs per case, ensure eligible citizens receive benefits, lower claims adjudication time, improve collections and maintain program integrity.
 The goal is to detect and prevent fraud and abuse before payments are made.

-By incorporating a large variety of structured and unstructured data from both internal and external sources, IBM’s big data analytics platform can help present a much clearer citizen-centric picture, uncover invisible connections and provide real-time information-sharing for the analyst, case worker or government executive.
+By incorporating a large variety of structured and unstructured data from both internal and external sources, IBM's big data and analytics platform can help present a much clearer citizen-centric picture, uncover invisible connections and provide real-time information-sharing for the analyst, case worker or government executive.
 Benefits include:

 Tax compliance - fraud and abuse

 Tax organizations lose a great deal of money through fraud, waste and abuse of unpaid taxes.
 There is constant pressure to collect more revenue, reduce operational costs per case and improve collections.
 The goal is to detect and prevent fraud and abuse.